Skip to main content

 Even after you select a template, customizing it for school use requires understanding Mailchimp's content block system, which is powerful but takes time to learn.
 Teachers have reported spending 30-60 minutes on initial template setup before writing a single word of actual newsletter content.

 Daystage templates are built specifically for school newsletters.
-The block types match what teachers actually need: text, heading, bullet list, event, image, button, divider.
+The block types match what teachers actually need: heading, text, bullet list, numbered list, event, image, video, button, poll, RSVP, and more.
 No translation required.

 Subscriber management in a school context